 Your Company is following corporate governance norms of highest standards.
 As requiredunder clause 49 of the listing agreement, a report on corporate governance forms part ofthis annual report.

-M/s Thakur, Vaidynath Aiyer and Company, Chartered Accountants, Statutory Auditors of theCompany, hold office until the conclusion of the ensuing Annual General Meeting.
-Theyhave expressed their willingness to be reappointed for a further term.
-And they confirmedthat their appointment, if approved by the shareholders, will be in conformity with theprovisions of Section 224 (1 B) of the Companies Act, 1956.
+M/s Thakur Vaidynath Aiyar & Co.
+Chartered Accountants, Statutory Auditors of theCompany, hold office until the conclusion of the ensuing Annual General Meeting.
+They haveexpressed their willingness to be reappointed for a further term.
+And they confirmed thattheir appointment, if approved by the shareholders, will be in conformity with theprovisions of Section 224 (1B) of the Companies Act, 1956.

 The Company enjoyed harmonious relations with workmen and employees through out theperiod under review.
 Agreeement has been signed by the Company and Labour Union on 1stJanuary, 2013 for the period of five years valid till 31st December, 2018.

 CONSERVATION OF ENERGY, TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGE EARNINGS & OUTGO